SEBOLBolivia/SEBOLBolivia.github.io/bcde9/registration.md

 #### What is included in the registration?

-* All registrations include access to the plenary sessions, parallel sessions and farewell cocktail.
+* All registrations include conference material, access to plenary sessions, parallel sessions and farewell cocktail.

 * Student Plus and Professional & Presenters have complementary lunch and coffee break service during the conference.

+* Participation certificates will be granted to all registered participants.

 #### Questions